quellish/LinkedInForMobileDevelopers/manuscript/AddYourAppsToLinkedInProfile.md

-# Add Apps and Projects to Your Profile
+-# Part 1 Add Apps and Projects to Your Profile

 ### Adding Projects